tomverran/wowlook/README.md

 trying to either use existing Java libraries or Google Charts with ScalaJS.

 As such this library generates simple (maybe _too_ simple) SVG charts.
-An example of use can be found in `jvm/.../Examples.scala`
+An example of use can be found in `examples/shared/.../Examples.scala`

 ### Screenshots

-These are screenshots of the examples in `jvm/.../Examples.scala`
+These are screenshots of the examples:

 #### Bar Chart